MANISH007700/parspec_assignment/README.md

 # Parspec DataScientist Assignment
-This repo contains code and info for parspec assignment for DataScientist Role
+This repo contains code and info of parspec assignment for DataScientist Role

 Checkout the **APP HERE** -> https://parspec-bert-finetuned-lighting.streamlit.app/